 The study provides evidence to suggest that the relationship between hospital performance and participation in physician-hospital organizations may depend more on the type of physician affiliation rather than the number of organizations present in the system.
 Analyses of the cross-sectional data included factor analysis for variable reduction and multiple OLS regression.

 Silkoff, Richard P., "The Effects of Physician-Hospital Organization on the Financial Performance of System Hospitals: An Empirical Investigation of Vertical Integration Strategies" (2001).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 13.